News at SDState

 Search Results

-After nearly three years of construction, the Raven Precision Agriculture Center opened its doors in August 2021, becoming º£½ÇÖ±²¥app’s innovation ecosystem to the next generation of agricultural producers.
+You searched: After nearly three years of construction, the Raven Precision Agriculture Center opened its doors in August 2021, becoming º£½ÇÖ±²¥app’s innovation ecosystem to the next generation of agricultural producers.
 The $46.2 million facility was supported by South Dakota stakeholder groups, industry partners and legislative leaders.

 Through the generosity of two South Dakota State University alumni, the university has established its first endowed faculty position in the College of Education and Human Sciences.
 The Tate Profilet and Mary DeJong Family Endowed Director of Early Childhood Education was formalized at an Oct.
 22 investiture ceremony, paving the way for a new era of the early childhood education program at State.